Sun Country Airlines | Boston

 Boston, MA 02108

-[December 31] From noon to midnight, join more than one million celebrating the old and welcoming the new at the oldest, largest and most elaborate of First Nights.
-Buy a button for free admission to events at over 30 locations.
-There’s ballet, ice sculptures, concerts, fireworks, poetry slam and ice skating.
+[December 2015] From noon to midnight, join more than one million celebrating the old and welcoming the new at the oldest, largest and most elaborate of First Nights.
+More than two dozen venues, 200 performances and 1,000 artists celebrate with ballet, ice sculptures, concerts, fireworks, poetry slam and ice skating.

 A marathon, opening day at Fenway, feast days for saints, emancipation and the cool strains of jazz are just a few reasons for the multitude of festivals and single-day events that crowd Boston’s calendar.
 Whether it’s beer, wine, fashion, books, boats, chowder or the New Year, Bostonians celebrate it with élan and good food.